Damitwhy/NA-Share/README.md

 - **User Satisfaction**
   - NA-Share's aim is to give Users the feeling they want, so they keep coming back.
 Delivering the service of sharing in a safe, welcoming environment.
 - **User Stories**
-  - User stories were collected first, numbering 28, top ten posted here and the full list can be found in the User_stories.txt here [User Stories](/project_readmes/User_stories.txt), Stories in this README express the full CRUD functionality of NA-Share.
+  - User stories were collected first, numbering 28 to begin with but due to the flexibility of Agile workflow that number increased.
+Top ten posted here and the full list can be found in the User_stories.txt here [User Stories](/project_readmes/User_stories.txt).
+Stories in this README express the full CRUD functionality of NA-Share.
     - As a new user, I want to register an account with my email and password so that I can log in and use the site.
     - As a registered user, I want to log in with my email and password so that I can access my account.
     - As a logged-in user, I want to create and submit a new share so that I can tell my story.